Azure/azure-quickstart-templates/zookeeper-cluster-ubuntu-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a 3 node Zookeper cluster on Ubuntu VMs
+This template creates a 3 node Zookeeper cluster on Ubuntu VMs.